Why We Don’t Baptize Infants

 1. You will meet with the elders to share your testimony and desire to be baptized.
 The elders want to be sure that you have experienced the saving grace of God and you understand what it means to be baptized.

-5. After your testimony, an elder will baptize you by immersing you under the water, baptizing you in the name of the Father, Son, and Holy Spirit.
+5. After your testimony, one of the elders will baptize you by immersing you under the water, baptizing you in the name of the Father, Son, and Holy Spirit.

 6. After this, you have been baptized in the pattern established almost 2000 years ago when our Lord Jesus walked this earth!